PedroRamosRguez/ImplementingVuenChatBot/README.md

 # Step 10.
 Test everything

+Before to test our chatbot, lets create some responses in our server.
 Finally, if everything is ok, we will have our Vue chatbot component created and linked with our Dialogflow agent

 I hope you liked this workshop ✨ learned a lot, and hope to see you in the next one 👋.